isomerpages/moe-peihwaprespri/index.md

       announcement_items:
         - title: School Calendar 2025 Sem 1
           date: 14 January 2025
-          announcement: Please refer to the school calendar link or your PGs for more info.
+          announcement: Please refer to the school calendar link on the website or Parent Gateway Announcements for information.
           link_text: ""
           link_url: ""
   - infopic: